-Lampard Community School is very pleased to announce that we have has successfully achieved the Quality in Careers Standard, through Investor in Careers Award.
-We are committed to achieving this Quality in Careers Standard to reflect our strong commitment to provide impartial, independent careers education, information, advice and guidance to our students and their families.
+Lampard Community School is very pleased to announce that we have has successfully achieved the Quality in Careers Standard, through Investor in Careers and are now full holders of the award for the next three years.
+This reflects our strong commitment to provide impartial, independent careers education, information, advice and guidance to our students and their families.
 Following the assessment day on 09.12.21, Lampard Community School has been accredited as “Fully meeting all the accreditation criteria, incorporating the Gatsby Benchmarks.”

 The Careers Team at Lampard School

-- Tamsin Winter- Careers Leader*.
-Assistant Head with responsibility for KS4 Accreditation and Preparation for Adulthood. (*Level 6 Careers Leader Qualification.
-Currently undertaking Level 6 Diploma in Career Guidance and development).
-Contact: T: 01271 345416 (ext.
+- Tamsin Winter - Careers Leader*.
+Assistant Head with responsibility for KS4 Accreditation and Preparation for Adulthood. (*Level 6 Careers Leader Qualification and Level 6 Diploma in Career Guidance and Development) Contact: T: 01271 345416 (ext.
 264) E: email@example.com

 - Richard Challis – PSHE Curriculum Co-ordinator.

-- Bill Robinson- Governor with responsibility for careers and careers education.
+- Ben Mitchell - Governor with responsibility for careers and careers education.